particle-iot/docs/src/content/workshops/photon-maker-kit-workshop/ch2.md

   ![](/assets/images/workshops/photon-maker-kit/02/devicesTab.png)

 8. Find your Photon.
 If you only have a single device, it will be selected by default and you can skip to the next step.
-If you have mutiple, click the star icon next to the name of your new Photon to select it as your current device.
+If you have multiple, click the star icon next to the name of your new Photon to select it as your current device.

   ![](/assets/images/workshops/photon-maker-kit/02/activeDevice.png)